 A brain abscess is an intracerebral collection of pus.
 Symptoms may include headache, lethargy, fever, and focal neurologic deficits.
 Diagnosis is by contrast-enhanced MRI or CT.
-Treatment is with antibiotics and usually surgical drainage.
+Treatment is with antibiotics and usually CT-guided stereotactic aspiration or surgical drainage.

 An abscess forms when an area of cerebral inflammation becomes necrotic and encapsulated by glial cells and fibroblasts.
 Edema around the abscess may increase intracranial pressure.